toddlemoine/aware-dropdown/README.md

-# mindful-dropdown
+# cog-dropdown
-A React dropdown component built with accessibility in mind.
+A cognizant React dropdown component built with accessibility in mind.